Duality and the topological filtration: Introduction

 Although this construction is sufficient for the applications that we have in mind, it is not the strongest possible form of this operation.
 As mentioned in \cite[Remark~5.1]{firstsq}, one expects this operation to lift to an operation

-This is known over fields of characteristic different from two (\cite{Bro-St-03}, \cite[Chapter~XI]{EKM}, \cite{Lev-St-05}, \cite{Vo-03}).
+This is known over fields of characteristic not two \cite{Bro-St-03,EKM,Lev-St-05,Vo-03}.
 The main purpose of this paper is to provide such a lifting over an arbitrary field.
-This is satisfying from a theoretical point of view, and realizing the first Steenrod square as an endomorphism of some group allows us to raise the question of the validity of the Adem relation $\Squ \circ \Squ=0$.
-This relation is discussed at the end of this text.\\
+This is satisfying from a theoretical point of view, and realizing the first Steenrod square as an endomorphism of some group allows us to discuss the validity of the Adem relation $\Squ \circ \Squ=0$ in the end of the text.\\

 Another motivation is that Steenrod operations constitute one of the rare tools which can provide useful informations about the torsion cycles.
 Therefore it seems to us interesting to dispose of a version of the first Steenrod square which can produce torsion cycles (modulo two).
+There is an epimorphism